sushantjadhav416/portfolio_website_Using_React/README.md

 3. Start the development server: `npm start`

 ## Containerization of Application
-For containerizing this application, firts thing needed is writing a effective dockerfile for containerization .I am using Multi-stage Build Approach to containerize our application .
+For containerizing this application, first thing needed is writing a effective dockerfile for containerization .I am using Multi-stage Build Approach to containerize our application.